David Villar Player Props: Giants vs. Astros

 David Villar At The Plate

-- Villar is hitting .156 with three doubles, four home runs and eight walks.
+- Villar is batting .148 with three doubles, four home runs and eight walks.

-- Villar has picked up a hit in 36.0% of his 25 games this season, with multiple hits in 12.0% of them.
+- Villar has picked up a hit in 34.6% of his 26 games this year, with at least two hits in 11.5% of those games.

-- He has hit a home run in 12.0% of his games this year, and 4.5% of his plate appearances.
+- He has hit a long ball in three games this season (11.5%), homering in 4.3% of his chances at the plate.

-- Villar has had at least one RBI in 20.0% of his games this year (five of 25), with two or more RBI three times (12.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Villar has an RBI in five of 26 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- In seven games this season (28.0%), he has scored, including multiple runs twice.
+- In seven games this year (26.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.